sjohn-godaddy/docs/migration_notes.md

 - Migration status can be polled by calling /accounts api.
 It will return status `migrating/active-recent-only/active`

 Todos/Questions
-  - Explore the cross account dynamodb access
+  - Explore the cross account dynamodb access (Skip/Dennis can open the access policy)
-  - Will the raw dynamob data for a thread/message need to be enhanced?
-    eg: attachment urls, or telephony data
+  - Will the raw dynamodb data for a thread/message need to be enhanced? eg: attachment urls, or telephony data
+    - Attachments are media urls within dynamodb. requires shopper jwt which reamaze doesnt have
+    - Conversations can open media service to use cert jwt, so that reamaze can access these media urls by providing cert jwt
+    - No other data in dynamodb needs to be enhanced
   - Do a POC and show how long it typically takes to do this

 ### Method #2: Via S3 dumps